Stages and Challenges in Relationships

 Sometimes couples will meet when they are focused on self-development and forming a strong bond or togetherness is missed.
 Especially where individuals have a fear of being engulfed, invaded or lose themselves when they get too close to someone may find symbiosis and differentiation very difficult.
 It is not unusual for these couples to live apart for many years and maintain a ‘dating’ status.
 Long distant relationships can also be an expression of fears of getting close to someone and about the partners need to maintain a separation.
 This can work for a long time for some couples but when partners come into therapy at this stage it is usually because ‘something’ is missing.
 That something is a deeper intimacy and the task here is to go back to the missed stages.

-The next stage is called rapprochement which means a reestablishing of intimacy.
+This means a reestablishing of intimacy.
 At this time when partners have established a stronger sense of themselves and separate identity there can develop a deeper intimacy between them.
 There is a balance of connection and separation, a coming and going in the relationship.
 Partners will experience a greater vulnerability and childhood issues can achieve greater resolution because there is more safety to be oneself.
 There is less fear of being engulfed by a symbiotic intimacy and therefore can risk being closer.
 The challenges come where one is still at the practicing stage and wanting to hold onto their individuality.
 An increased need for intimacy can be interpreted as having to sacrifice ones self for the relationship for the partner who has not moved on from practicing.
 The partner who wants more contact and intimacy may feel frustrated and unsatisfied in the relationship.
 Negotiating their differences is usually easier at this stage because they have learnt to negotiate differences earlier and have developed their style of conflict resolution.
 At this point the couple may engage in shared projects or causes.

-The last stage involves a mutual interdependence.
 The couple are continuing to learn about giving to each other and the relationship is based on supporting each other’s growth rather than need.
 There is a strong foundation that provides constancy and the fantasy has been reconciled with the real.

 Each couple will find particular challenges depending on who they are, childhood issues and the circumstances of life that trigger responses to each other.
 Problems between couples arise when stages are skipped or there is a difficulty moving from one to the next.